OnionBrowser/OnionBrowser/README.md

 - Blocks mixed-content requests (http elements on an https page), shows broken padlock

+- Blocks pages loaded from non-local networks (i.e., the internet) from trying to load sub-requests (e.g., images, iframes, ajax) from hosts that are on local RFC3330 networks such as routers and other insecure devices

 - Shows organization name in URL bar for sites with EV SSL certs